tyagiriya146/tyagiriya146/README.md

 ## Hi there 👋

-I'm Riya, a self-taughtdata analyst from India.
+I'm Riya, a self-taught data analyst from India.

  ### ⚡About me⚡